 About the School

 The school was built in 1957 and is situated on 10.2 acres.
-The school has 54 classrooms, 2 gymnasia, a fully equipped Fitness Centre available for classes and student memberships, a multi-media library resource centre, specialized areas for music, drama, and art.
+The school has 54 classrooms, 2 gymnasia, a fully equipped Fitness Centre available for classes and students, a multi-media library resource centre, specialized areas for music, drama, and art.

-We are a semestered school with a five day four period (80 minutes each) rotating timetable.
+We are a semestered school with a five day schedule, and four periods of 88 minutes.

 |About School Name |